xtuc/haskell-bc/README.md

 Work in progress !

 AST fully parsed (+, -, /, *)
-Evaluation only supports PLUS and non-recursively
+Evaluation doesn't support DIVIDE operation yet and order of operations is incorrect.